Cosmographic constraints from late-time probes including fast radio bursts

+Fig. \ref{fig:8} shows the corner plot in the \( q_0 \)-\( j_0 \) plane for DESI+CMB (baseline) and its combinations with additional probes.
+Similarly to the previous cases, the baseline contours shrink progressively as new datasets are included.
+In particular, there is a degeneracy between $q_0$ and $j_0$ for DESI+CMB.
+As can be seen, including FRB in the baseline is not sufficient to alleviate this degeneracy, even if it offers a modest decrease in parameter uncertainty.
+However, including CC performs marginally better than FRB.
+Due to the restrictive power of SNe, combining them with the baseline effectively breaks the degeneracy and markedly reduces the uncertainties of the parameters.
+Once again, the full combination does not significantly affect the dominant SNe+(DESI+CMB) combination.

-A focused comparison of the Hubble constant $H_0$ derived from our cosmographic analysis is shown in Fig. \ref{fig:6}, where all combinations include BAO+BBN+CMB as a baseline.
-The (BAO+BBN+CMB)-only result exhibits a relatively broad posterior that is not compatible with the Planck measurement at the $1\sigma$ level, and is even more discrepant with the SH0ES estimate.
-The addition of FRB data induces a mild shift of the distribution toward higher $H_0$ values, slightly increasing the probability density in the Planck region, while preserving the overall shape and width of the (BAO+BBN+CMB)-alone distribution.
+A focused comparison of the normalized posterior distributions for the Hubble constant derived from our cosmographic analysis is depicted in Fig. \ref{fig:6}.
+The (DESI+CMB)-only result exhibits a relatively broad posterior that is not compatible with the Planck measurement at the $1\sigma$ level, and is even more discrepant with the SH0ES estimate.
+The addition of FRB data induces a mild shift of the distribution toward lower $H_0$ values, slightly increasing its probability, while preserving the overall shape and width of the (DESI+CMB)-alone distribution.